raspberrypilearning/add-friction/en/step_1.md

 In the Project window select 'Materials' and then 'PhysicsMaterials'.
 Right-click in the window, click 'Create', and select **Physic Material**.

-Give your physic material a sensible name.
+Give your Physic Material a sensible name.

 Adjust the properties to create the effect you want.